TobyKLight/VL.PolyTools/README.md

 Union of PolyPaths including internal compartment lines.

-Bonus see included 'SKPathUtils.vl' if you are looking for
+Bonus see included 'SKPathUtils.vl' if you are looking for low level ways to extend SKPaths

 # To Install
 Grey menu (top left)>Manage Nugets>Command Line